futape/search/README.md

 matching strategies.

 You are completely free in the choice and the structure of the objects to index.
-News matchers can be implemented and added in seconds.
+New matchers can be implemented and added in seconds.
 The same applies to highlighters.

 ## Install